Asterionworld/vrview/README.md

     npm run build-api - builds the JS API. npm run watch - auto-builds the iframe embed whenever any source changes. npm run watch-api - auto-builds the JS API code whenever any source changes.

+Note: you may have to install uglify-js if error "sh: uglifyjs not found":
+$ npm install uglify-js -g